 Homemade Sugar-Free Ketchup Recipe

-When made with fresh tomatoes straight from the garden, this recipe is better tasting than the commercial varieties available, and you will be feeding yourself and your family real ingredients: no sugar or high fructose corn syrup.
-You can aWhen made with fresh tomatoes straight from the garden, this low carb ketchup recipe is better tasting than the commercial varieties available, and you will be feeding yourself and your family real, simple ingredients: no sugar, no high fructose corn syrup and no artificial sweeteners.
-You can add a bit of non-sugar, keto-friendly sweetener such as monk fruit sweetener if you wish, but I have found that using A variety of tomato types straight from the garden is plenty sweet without added sweetener.
+When made with fresh tomatoes straight from the garden, this low-carb ketchup recipe is better tasting than the commercial varieties available.
+You will be feeding yourself and your family with real, simple ingredients: no sugar, no high fructose corn syrup and no artificial sweeteners.
+You can add a bit of sugar-free sweetener.
+I have found that using a variety of tomato types straight from the garden provides a robust tomato flavor that doesn’t need sweetener.

 How Do You Make Sugar-Free Ketchup From Scratch?

-Start by harvesting fresh tomatoes.
-They should be ripe or nearly ripe with solid red flesh and no soft or bad spots.
 You start by harvesting fresh tomatoes.
 They should be ripe or nearly ripe with solid red flesh and no soft or bad spots.
 Roma tomatoes are preferred if you have access to them, but other varieties will work too.
-Wash and set aside for now.
-This is not a quick recipe, but it is easy and so worth the effort.

 Decide if you want to freeze or can your ketchup.
 Wash and organize your equipment for whichever method you plan on using.
-I have both frozen and canned this recipe in 4 – 8 ounce jars.
-After opening, it will keep for about 10 – 14 days in the refrigerator.
+I have both frozen and canned this recipe in 4 – 8 ounce mason jars.
+After opening it will keep for about 10 – 14 days in the refrigerator.
 Plan the size of your containers based on how quickly you expect to finish a container.

 Many recipes you find start with tomato paste, or if they use fresh tomatoes, they will blanch the tomatoes to remove the peels.
 I don’t do either.